Under Section 153.001, the Texas Family Code sets out that it is the public policy of the State of Texas to:

 The Court enact sanctions against a parent who chooses to violate an existing geographic restriction.
 The existing order can be modified changing conservatorship or the existing order.
 The Court can also hold a contempt hearing and possibly award punitive contempt such as an incarceration or fine.
 If there is an existing geographic restriction in your existing order it is very important that parties comply.

-If you believe a geographic restriction will be an issue in your pending divorce or child conservatorship case, please contact the Ramos Law Firm to schedule a consultation with an experienced family law attorney.
+If you believe a geographic restriction will be an issue in your pending divorce or child conservatorship case, please contact the Ramos Law Group, PLLC to schedule a consultation with an experienced family law attorney.